JeremyAnsel/xwa_hooks/xwa_hook_shield/zip/readme.txt

 See *Shield.txt.

 You can enable or disable the shield recharge for starships with the IsShieldRechargeForStarshipsEnabled setting.
-To set the time between the updates, set the CraftUpdateTime setting.
-The default value is 41.
+;To set the time between the updates, set the CraftUpdateTime setting.
+The default value is 123.
 To control the recharge rate speed, set the RechargeRatePercent setting.
-The default value is 50.
+The default value is 100.

 See "hook_shield.cfg" or the "hook_shield" section of "Hooks.ini".